 Seattle Art Museum

-The Seattle Art Museum isn’t located far from Pike Place Market, so it’s not difficult to squeeze this attraction into your one day in Seattle itinerary.
+The Seattle Art Museum isn’t located far from Pike Place Market, so it’s not difficult to squeeze this attraction into your one day in Seattle itinerary… especially if you’re an art aficionado.
+This museum is home to both permanent and rotating exhibits featuring classic and modern art from around the world!

-The Seattle Public Library is a fun, quick stop that is worth squeezing into your one day in Seattle itinerary.
+The Seattle Public Library is a fun and quick stop worth squeezing into your one-day itinerary in Seattle.
 It’s a gorgeous eleven-story glass and steel building with a unique design and has been open to the public since 2014.
+We loved stopping at the Seattle Public Library to admire the architecture — it’s just a short walk from Pike Place Market!

 The library in Seattle.